fzanart/skepticalscience-chatbot/README.md

 app_file: app.py
 pinned: false
 license: mit
+short_description: Evidence-based Mediterranean diet tips.
 ---

-An example chatbot using [Gradio](https://gradio.app), [`huggingface_hub`](https://huggingface.co/docs/huggingface_hub/v0.22.2/en/index), and the [Hugging Face Inference API](https://huggingface.co/docs/api-inference/index).

-# Chatbot Project: Climate Misinformation Inoculation Chatbot
+# Chatbot Project: Mediterranean Diet Inoculation Chatbot

-An educational chatbot that teaches people to recognize climate misinformation by using psychological "inoculation" techniques - deliberately exposing users to misinformation before revealing the fallacies used.
+An educational chatbot that teaches people to recognize nutrition misinformation by using psychological "inoculation" techniques – deliberately exposing users to misleading claims about the Mediterranean diet before revealing the fallacies used.

 ## What This Is
 This is a research-based educational tool that:

-1. Clarifies your climate change question by paraphrasing it
+1. Clarifies your nutrition question by paraphrasing it
-2. Deceives you with 3 rounds of climate misinformation using FLICC fallacy techniques
+2. Presents 3 rounds of Mediterranean diet misinformation using common misleading techniques
-3. Reveals the experiment and teaches you about the logical fallacies that were used
+3. Reveals the experiment and teaches you about the misleading arguments that were used

-The goal is to "inoculate" people against real misinformation by showing them how these techniques work in a controlled, educational setting.
+The goal is to "inoculate" people against real nutrition misinformation by showing them how these techniques work in a controlled, educational setting.

 ## How It Works

 3-Phase Process:

-- Paraphrase Phase: Bot clarifies your climate question
+- Paraphrase Phase: Bot clarifies your nutrition question
-- Misinformation Phase: Presents false arguments using different FLICC fallacies (Ad Hominem, Cherry Picking, Fake Experts, etc.)
+- Misinformation Phase: Presents misleading claims about the Mediterranean diet using common fallacy techniques
-- Reveal Phase: Exposes the experiment and educates about fallacy recognition
+- Reveal Phase: Exposes the experiment and educates about identifying misleading nutrition arguments